workingDog/scalakml/README.md

   }
 }

-see also WriteExample2 for a simple variation of WriteExample1.
+see also WriteExample2 for a variation of WriteExample1.

 ## Status